Soong Mei-ling: Awards and honors

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Mei-ling for 1937.

 In popular culture

 Her tour to San Francisco is mentioned (under the name Madame Chiang) in Last Night at the Telegraph Club, a 2021 novel by Malinda Lo.
 She also appears in "Cooking for Madame Chiang" in Dear Chrysanthemums (Scribner, 2023), a novel in stories by Fiona Sze-Lorrain.
+She is also a character in The 100-Year-Old Man who Climbed Out the Window and Disappeared, by Swedish author Jonas Jonasson.

+In addition to the books written about her, both mainland China and Taiwan have since produced a vast variety of films and television series featuring her as a prominent character of the Second World War era.
+BBC News also dedicated an hour-long episode to her on their Extraordinary Women documentary series.